-Hungerford Town & Manor (T&M) are working in conjunction with ARK (Action for the River Kennet), North Wessex Downs AONB and the Southern Farmers group covering several miles of the rivers Shalbourne, Dun and Kennet.
+Hungerford Town & Manor (T&M) have worked in conjunction with ARK (Action for the River Kennet), North Wessex Downs AONB and the Southern Farmers group covering several miles of the rivers Shalbourne, Dun and Kennet.

-Coppicing of local Hazel trees will be required to make faggots from stumps and brush wood.
+Coppicing of local Hazel trees was required to make faggots from stumps and brush wood.
 The Hazel will grow back to full height within 3-4 years.

-The faggots will be used within the river restoration project, protecting the banks and creating habitat as they fill up with silt and vegetation.
+The faggots were used within the river restoration project, protecting the banks and creating habitat as they fill up with silt and vegetation.
 A vast number are used every year within the rivers to mitigate erosion caused by cattle, crayfish and scouring.

 Watch the video from North Wessex Downs AONB about the Sparkling Streams project here: (102) Sparkling Streams – YouTube